 The strongest contrast is between complementary colours.
 In classic colour theory the complementary pairs are: blue/orange, yellow/purple, and red/green.
 In the CMY system the complementary pairs are: cyan/red, yellow/blue, and magenta/green

 Triadic colour schemes are those with three hues that are equidistant apart from each other on the colour wheel.
-They do not contrast each other as strongly as two complementary colours, but they do provide effective contrast, and also harmonious colour schemes.
+They do not contrast each other as strongly as two complementary colours, but they do provide effective contrast, and make for harmonious colour schemes.
 Simple triadic schemes are the three primary colours or the three secondary colours.
 In classic colour theory the primary triadic schemes are red-yellow-blue, and the secondary are orange-purple-green.
 In CMY the primary triadic schemes are cyan-magenta-yellow and the secondary are blue-red-green.

 The examples of hue contrast above may not look very attractive to you.
 When you use contrasting hues together that are all roughly the same value and saturation, the contrast can be so strong that the hues almost seem to fight one another.
 These hues will appear more harmonious if you vary the value and/or saturation between them.
 So you might have a vivid blue for your cloak, combined with a reddish skin tone and gold metallic trim.